-Have you ever been stuck in traffic, reaching for your headphones to catch up on a podcast or take a phone call?
-Before you plug in those earbuds, you might want to check your state’s laws.
-The legality of wearing headphones varies dramatically across the United States, creating a confusing patchwork of regulations that can leave drivers uncertain about what’s allowed in their area.
+Have you ever been stuck in traffic, reaching for your headphones to catch up on a podcast or take a phone call right before pulling out of the driveway?
+Before you plug those earbuds in, it’s worth taking a second to check your state’s laws on it.
+The legality of wearing them while driving actually varies dramatically across the United States, creating this kind of confusing patchwork of regulations that can leave drivers totally uncertain about what’s actually allowed where they live.

-Whether you’re commuting with AirPods, taking calls with a Bluetooth headset, or just looking to listen to music through wired headphones, understanding if it’s legal to wear headphones in your state could save you from a ticket—or worse, a car accident.
-Some states have outright bans, others allow you to wear one earbud, and many have no specific restrictions at all.
+Whether you’re commuting with AirPods, taking calls with a Bluetooth headset, or just trying to listen to music through a wired pair on a long drive, understanding whether it’s legal where you live could save you from a ticket.
+Or worse, a car accident.
+Some states have outright banned the practice.
+Others let you wear one earbud, no problem.
+And many have no specific restrictions on it at all.

 Understanding the Dangers of Driving with Headphones

-Before diving into the legal specifics, it’s important to understand why many states have laws prohibiting the use of headphones while driving.
-The dangers go beyond just legal compliance—they directly impact your safety and the safety of others on the road.
+Before getting into the legal specifics of it, it’s important to understand exactly why so many states have laws prohibiting this practice in the first place.
+The dangers behind these laws go way beyond just legal compliance.
+They directly impact your safety and the safety of every other person on the road around you.

 Impaired Awareness of Auditory Signals

-One of the most significant dangers when you drive with headphones while driving is the reduced ability to hear important auditory cues from your environment.
-Critical sounds that could alert you to danger include:
+One of the most significant dangers that comes with covering your ears while driving is the reduced ability to hear important auditory cues from the environment around you.
+The critical sounds that could otherwise alert you to danger usually include things like:

-According to AAA, “wearing headphones or earbuds while driving could intensify your sensory deprivation and cognitive distraction level, potentially creating additional dangers on our roadways.”
-Even relatively low-volume audio can mask these crucial warning sounds, potentially delaying your reaction time in emergency situations.
+According to AAA, wearing audio devices while driving can intensify your sensory deprivation and cognitive distraction level, potentially creating additional dangers on our roadways.
+Even relatively low-volume audio can mask these crucial warning sounds, which means it could potentially delay your reaction time during emergency situations on the road.

 Cognitive Distraction and Its Effects

-Beyond simply blocking external sounds, headphone usage creates cognitive distraction—something the National Safety Council refers to as “inattentional blindness.”
-This phenomenon occurs when a driver physically looks at a hazard but doesn’t mentally process it because their attention is directed elsewhere.
+Beyond just blocking external sounds, listening to audio through your ears also creates what’s called cognitive distraction.
+This is something the National Safety Council refers to as “inattentional blindness.”
+The phenomenon happens when a driver physically looks at a hazard right in front of them, but doesn’t actually mentally process it because their attention is directed somewhere else entirely.

-Research shows that when you drive with headphones your ability to:
+Research shows that when you’re tuned out behind the wheel, your ability to:

-- Have normal reaction time to unexpected events slows
+- React in normal time to unexpected events slows

 - Maintain situational awareness diminishes

-- Notice visual cues like stop signs or traffic signals is reduced
+- Notice visual cues like stop signs or traffic signals gets reduced

 Distracted Driving Statistics

-The National Highway Traffic Safety Administration (NHTSA) reports that distracted driving contributed to approximately 3,142 deaths in recent years, representing about 9% of all traffic fatalities.
-While this includes all forms of distraction (visual, manual, and cognitive), audio distractions from headphone use contribute to this troubling statistic.
+The National Highway Traffic Safety Administration (NHTSA) reports that distracted driving claimed 3,208 lives in 2024 alone.
+That figure is down about 2% from the 3,283 deaths recorded in 2023, but it still represents around 8% of all fatal traffic crashes that year.
+While this number includes every form of distraction (visual, manual, and cognitive), audio distractions absolutely contribute to this troubling statistic.

-AAA’s research further confirms that even when drivers keep their eyes on the road, cognitive distractions can significantly impair driving performance, creating what they describe as a “tunnel vision” effect where peripheral hazards may go unnoticed.
+AAA’s research further confirms that even when drivers manage to keep their eyes on the road in front of them, cognitive distractions can really significantly impair driving performance.
+It creates what AAA describes as a kind of “tunnel vision” effect, where peripheral hazards may go unnoticed entirely until it’s too late.

 Physical Entanglement Risks

-Beyond the cognitive and auditory risks, wired headphones can pose a physical hazard as well.
-Cords can become tangled in steering wheels, gear shifts, or around a driver’s arms, potentially interfering with vehicle control in emergency situations.
-This physical entanglement risk adds another layer of danger beyond the distraction factor.
+Beyond the cognitive and auditory risks we just walked through, wired audio devices can pose a physical hazard as well.
+Cords can sometimes get tangled up in steering wheels, gear shifts, or even around a driver’s own arms, which can potentially interfere with vehicle control during emergency situations.
+This physical entanglement risk basically adds another layer of danger on top of the distraction factor that’s already at play.

 States Where Driving with Headphones is Illegal

-Currently, several states have laws prohibiting or restricting the use of headphones while operating a vehicle.
+Currently, several states have laws prohibiting or restricting the use of these devices while operating any motor vehicle.
 These regulations fall into two main categories: complete bans and partial restrictions.

 Complete Bans

-The following states have laws that make it illegal to wear headphones covering both ears while driving:
+The following states make it illegal to wear them covering both ears while you’re driving:

-- California: Vehicle Code Section 27400 prohibits all drivers from wear headsets or earplugs covering both ears.
+- California: Vehicle Code Section 27400 prohibits all drivers from wearing headsets or earplugs covering both ears at the same time.

-- Louisiana: Under Louisiana Revised Statutes Title 32: §295.2, driving while wearing headphones that cover both ears is prohibited, with violations carrying a $25 fine.
+- Louisiana: Under Louisiana Revised Statutes Title 32 § 295.2, driving with both ears covered is prohibited, with violations carrying a $25 fine.

-- Maryland: Transportation Code § 21-1120 forbids drivers from using earplugs, headsets, or headphones in or on both ears.
+- Maryland: Transportation Code § 21-1120 forbids drivers from using earplugs, headsets, or earphones in or on both ears.

-- Minnesota: Statute 169.471 makes it illegal to drive with headphones covering both ears while operating a motor vehicle.
+- Minnesota: Statute 169.471 makes it illegal to drive with both ears covered while operating a motor vehicle.

 - Virginia: Under Va.
 Code § 46.2-1078, it is unlawful to operate a vehicle while using earphones in both ears.

-- Washington: RCW 46.37.480 prohibits drivers from using any headset or earphones connected to an electronic device.
+- Washington: RCW 46.37.480 prohibits drivers from using any headset or earphones connected to an electronic device while driving.

-These states allow you to drive with one earbud only, keeping the other ear free to hear traffic sounds:
+These states allow you to drive with one earbud only, basically keeping the other ear free so you can hear traffic sounds around you:

-- Florida: Florida Statutes §316.304 prohibits using a headset, headphone, or other listening device, other than a hearing aid, but allows for single-ear use in conjunction with a cellular telephone.
-The headphones while driving in Florida law clearly specifies this exception.
+- Florida: Florida Statutes § 316.304 prohibits using a listening device other than a hearing aid, but does allow for single-ear use in conjunction with a cellular telephone.
+The Florida law specifically spells this exception out.

-- New York: Vehicle & Traffic Law prohibits drivers from using more than one earphone attached to an audio device while operating a motor vehicle.
+- New York: Vehicle and Traffic Law prohibits drivers from using more than one earphone attached to an audio device while operating a motor vehicle on a public road.

-- Georgia: Code § 40-6-250 allows for one-ear headsets while driving when used for communication purposes but prohibits full headsets that cover both ears.
+- Georgia: Code § 40-6-250 allows for one-ear use when it’s for communication purposes, but does prohibit full headsets that cover both ears.

-- Ohio: Ohio Revised Code §4511.84 specifically prohibits using earphones or earplugs in both ears while driving.
+- Ohio: Ohio Revised Code § 4511.84 specifically prohibits using earphones or earplugs in both ears while driving, with the only exception being for communications purposes.

-In states with partial restrictions, the key requirement is that using one earbud must be the limit to hear important surrounding traffic.
-According to Florida Highway Patrol Trooper Steve Montiero, “At no point should you have both ears occupied by some type of electronic device” when driving.
+In states with these kinds of partial restrictions, the key requirement is that one ear must remain free so you can hear surrounding traffic.
+As Florida Highway Patrol Trooper Steve Montiero put it in a statement on the law, “At no point should you have both ears occupied by some type of electronic device” while you’re driving.

-In the remaining states, there are currently no specific laws prohibiting drivers from headphones or earbuds while driving.
-These states include:
+In the rest of the states, there are currently no specific laws on the books that prohibit drivers from wearing audio devices while driving.
+These states include the following list:

 - Alabama